 Installing Snort++ Example Plugins

-These instructions are tested with the x86 and x64 versions of Ubuntu 14 and 16, with Snort 3.0 Alpha Build-239.
+These instructions are tested with Ubuntu 14, 16, and 18, with Snort 3.0 Alpha Build-245.
 If you have installed Snort++ from the github clone on another distribution or architecture, you should be able to modify the below instructions for your specific case.
 You should ensure that Snort is working correctly before you continue.

-Assuming you’ve followed my Snort++ installation guide, you should have a clone of the snort++ github repository under ~/snort_src/.
-We start by navigating to the extras directory, compile, and install:
+Assuming you’ve followed my Snort++ installation guide, we start by navigating to the ~/snort_src/ directory, git-clone the repository, compile, and install:

 We export PKG_CONFIG_PATH in the above instructions because that tells Snort where the pkgconfig file is for snort when we installed it. if you installed snort to another location, you’ll need to use that path.
 The above instructions compile and install the plugins, but you need to tell Snort where those plugin directories are when you run it.
 There are two types of plugins: compiled applications and Lua scripts, and you need to tell snort where to look for both types of extra plugins.
 To tell snort about these new directories containing the compiled plugins and lua plugins, you pass it the plugin path and/or the script path.